canonical/spark-client-snap/README.md

 - The ```K8S Service Account``` created during the installation phase or use if you already have one.
   - Make sure you do provide the correct ```K8S namespace``` for the service account as well
 - The ```CA certificate``` extracted during the installation phase.
 You will need the file name with CA cert contents.
+- The ```Outh Token``` generateed during the installation phase.
+Provide it as a file to the spark-submit command.
 - The ```S3 credentials and Endpoint``` need to be provided in case the data (and/or code) is placed in S3.